 Labor prices will vary depending on your area.
 You can get a good idea of the estimated cost to cover your flat roof based on the average material prices.

-- PVC Membrane – aside from the membrane itself, an insulation board must first be installed to help with energy costs.
-The membrane is installed in rows (6-18′), each of which must be hot-air welded at the seams.
+- PVC Membrane – aside from the membrane itself, an insulation board must first be installed to provide a suitable substrate and to help with the energy costs.
+The membrane is typically installed in rows comprised of six foot wide PVC membrane, plus an overlap of 6 to 8 inches.
+Each row of rolled membrane must be mechanically attached and hot-air welded at the seams with overlapping rows of PVC membrane.

 - EPDM Rubber – manufacturers try to avoid seams with EPDM membrane sizes that can reach 50′ wide by 200′ long.
 These huge pieces are great for avoiding possible leaks at the seams, but these wide rolls are also very difficult to handle during the installation.